GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 ## API protection

-This API must not be anonymously accessed but SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
+Clearly this API must not be anonymously accessed, however, SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) concerned with authentication and authorization.

 Gluu Server CE allows you to protect your endpoints with [UMA](#scim-protected-by-uma) (a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749)).
 This is a safe and standardized approach for controling access to web resources.
 For SCIM protection, we **strongly recommend** its usage.